 Pre-made compliance e-learning from expert providers and virtual compliance training created by your own in-house experts alike have pros and cons.
 But it’s not one or the other.
 Creating the right mix for your organization will form the perfect training content for your program.

 As you have seen by now, you can support a proactive risk management approach and help practitioners implement effective technology-based compliance training with a human-centric approach.
-Good luck with your reimagined compliance training practice!
+Want to see if eloomi could support you?
+Get in touch to get started with your reimagined compliance training practice!